whowell1/whowell1github.io/content/en/blog/Containers.md

 - Designed for automation: because of the first 3 principles, they are designed for automation.
 - Industrial-grade delivery: help ship software regardless of scale or size.

-The OCI Runtime Spec also defines the configuration environment as well.
-Every container needs a configuration that is defined in a config.json that creates the container.
+In addition to defining what a container is, the OCI also has list of specifications on how a container runtime interacts with containers in OCI Runtime Spec.
+A container runtime is a software that enables to perform standard operations.
+The OCI Runtime Spec ensures that every container has a configuration that is defined in a config.json that creates the container.
 This config file has certain settings that are needed for a container to in various environments.

 **Translated in Simpler Terms**